 Bringing some fresh air in the chamber music scene and reviving the classical music – that was the goal of Marie-Luise & Christoph Dingler (The Twiolins), when they originated the Progressive Classical Music Award (previously known as Crossover Composition Award).
 The competition is held every three/four years to expand the repertoire for two violins.
-In the years 2009 and 2012 it has met a positive response with each about 100 composers from 16 countries participating.
-In 2015 more than 350 compositions from 50 countries were submitted.
+In the years 2009, 2012 and 2015 it has met a positive response with about 550 composers from 50 countries participating.

 The competition is seeking music which “gets under the skin and sweeps the audience off their feet” .
 Whether using virtuosity or great emotions– it’s the composers’ choice.
 Only one formal condition: The work should last about 5 minutes.